 There are three types of apnea.
 In all three, people with untreated sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times during the night and often for a minute or longer.

-- Obstructive sleep apnea (OSA) the most common is usually caused when the soft tissue in the rear of the throat collapses and closes closes completely during sleep.
+the most common is usually caused when the soft tissue in the rear of the throat collapses and closes closes completely during sleep.

-- Central sleep apnea is not caused by a blocked airway but rather the brain’s failure to signal the muscles to breathe.
+is not caused by a blocked airway but rather the brain’s failure to signal the muscles to breathe.

-- Mixed apnea is a combination of the two.
+is a combination of the two.

-- Untreated, sleep apnea can cause high blood pressure and other cardiovascular disease, memory problems, weight gain, impotency, and headaches.
+High blood pressure and other cardiovascular disease, memory problems, weight gain, impotency, and headaches.
 Moreover, untreated sleep apnea may be responsible for job impairment and motor vehicle crashes.
 Fortunately, sleep apnea can be diagnosed and treated.
 Several treatment options exist, and research into additional options continues.

 Contact us to schedule a free consultation with us to learn more.